Execution client

 If you're looking for information about setting up an execution client for validator duties or any other production usage, see the execution clients guide.

 The Nimbus execution client is a light-weight implementation of the Ethereum execution protocol.
-Paired with a beacon node or light client, it provides access to Ethereum blockchain for dapps and users alike via the standard Web3 API.
+Paired with a beacon node or consensus light client, it provides access to Ethereum blockchain for dapps and users alike via the standard Web3 API.

 Building from source